 - −Filter costs add up

-At 232 Smoke CADR — nearly identical to the Coway — it clears smoke particles at the same speed.
-The washable carbon is the differentiator for cost-conscious smoke users.
+At 253 Smoke CADR — slightly higher than the Coway — it clears smoke particles at an impressive speed.
+The washable carbon is the differentiator for cost-conscious smoke users, and built-in WiFi app control lets you monitor air quality remotely.

 Note: Disable PlasmaWave when using for smoke.
 The ionization feature can react with smoke chemicals and create secondary pollutants.